 "Smart meter" – or "advanced meter" – is an industry term that refers to a meter that communicates using digital technology.
 This advanced meter (also called a "digital meter") establishes two-way communications between the utility and metered premises, such as a home, business, factory or warehouse.

 Fewer estimated bills.
 With advanced meters, Duke Energy representatives will no longer need to enter homes to read meters.
 Customers who read their own meters will no longer need to submit their monthly meter reading.
 Having an advanced meter will also help significantly reduce the need for us to estimate bills.
 Your energy bill will reflect your actual usage.

 Faster Service.
 Are you moving?
 With advanced metering, you may no longer have to wait hours or days for a Duke Energy representative to come to your premise to connect or disconnect your energy service.
 Two-way communicating advanced meters make it possible for utilities to connect and disconnect service remotely – saving time and reducing guesswork.

 Fewer and shorter outages and more.
 Since grid operators have better visibility on the system, they can remotely reroute power as needed to shorten or prevent outages.
 Advanced metering also lays the foundation for fewer estimated bills, since they can be read remotely, and for better energy management tools that customers can use to manage their usage.

 Greater Control of how you use energy.
-The digital meter is capable of capturing daily energy usage data, which, for many customers, will be available online the next day.
+The advanced meter is capable of capturing daily energy usage data, which, for many customers, will be available online the next day.
 Having this information available on a daily basis can help you make wiser energy decision and avoid billing surprises at the end of the month.

-Digital meter facts:
+Advanced meter facts:

 You maintain complete control of your energy usage.
 The meter provides real-time information so that you can make informed decisions about your energy use.
 Your utility won't remotely control any of your electrical equipment.
 The meter simply sends us data to help us bill you accurately and keep your power reliable.